-This article was last updated Aug 31, 2016, but some terms and conditions may have changed or are no longer available.
-For the most accurate and up to date information please consult the terms and conditions found on the issuer website.
+This article was last updated Apr 16, 2019.
+Terms and conditions may have changed.
+For the most accurate information, please consult the issuer website.

 Here are our picks for the best value Marriott properties in Hawaii:

 Best for Luxury

 If you have points to spare, you can’t go wrong staying at a Ritz-Carlton property.
 This gorgeous 5-star, 60,000 points-per-night Category 7 hotel is located just north of Maui’s Kaanapali Beach.
 In addition to the great pools and direct beach access, the hotel also has a spa and two championship 18-hole golf courses — one designed by Arnold Palmer and the other named the No. 1 golf course in Hawaii by Golfweek magazine.
 Take a hike in Waiʻanapanapa State Park to see one of Maui’s volcanic-sand beaches, visit the Alexander & Baldwin Sugar Museum or go snorkeling at Black Rock.

 This resort charges a $35-a-day resort fee.
 A five-night stay in a one-bedroom residential suite with a king bed, a sofa bed and garden view would cost: